-Where, $w_M^{(1)}, w_M^{(2)}$ is denoted as weighting matrix function, $B^{(1)}, B^{(2)}$ is represented as bias vectors, f(.), g(.) is expressed as hidden layer and output layer activation function with respect to binary classification as well as sigmoid function.
+Where ,wM(1), wM(2) is denoted as weighting matrix function ,B(1), B(2) is represented as bias vectors ,f. ,g(.) is expressed as hidden layer and output layer activation function with respect to binary classification as well as sigmoid function.

-This structured approach ensured that the comparative evaluation was consistent and reproducible across all datasets and model types.
-This study utilizes three well-known credit scoring datasets Australian, German, and Japanese available from the UC Irvine dataset repository.
-These datasets have been extensively used in prior
+This structured approach ensured that the comparative evaluation was consistent reproducible across all datasets and model types.
+This study utilizes three well-known credit scoring datasetsAustralian, German ,and Japanese available from the UC Irvine dataset repository.
+These datasets have been extensively used in prior studies focused on financial prediction.
+A five-fold crossvalidation method is employed to ensure robust evaluation.
+In this method, the data is split into five subsets; each subset is used as a test set once, while the remaining four are used for training.

 The baseline model for this study is the multilayer perceptron neural network training using the backpropagation algorithm.
-To find the best-performing MLP architecture, multiple configurations are tested, varying training epochs (50, 100, 200, 300) and the number of hidden layer neurons (8, 12, 16, 24, 32), resulting in 20 different classifiers.
+To find the best-performing MLP architecture ,multiple configurations are tested, varying training epochs (300,200,100,50) and the number of hidden layer neurons (8, 12, 16, 24, 32), resulting in 20 different classifiers.
 From these, the top-performing MLPs are selected to build ensemble models using majority and weighted voting.
 In the weighted voting method, weights are assigned based on individual model accuracy and normalized according to the formula provided in Equation (1).
 Figure 1 illustrates the architecture of the ensemble learning process.

-$$Voting{weighted} = \frac{w_1 \cdot C_1 + w_2 \cdot C_2 + w_3 \cdot C_3}{w_1 + w_2 + w_3}$$
+$$Voting{weighted} = \frac{w_1 \cdot C_1 + w_2 \cdot C_2 + w_3 \cdot C_3}{w_1 + w_2 + w_3}$$ [1]

-- w1, w2, w3: Weights based on the performance of each selected classifier. - C1, C2, C3: Output values of the three chosen classifiers.
+w_1 , w_2 , w_3 : Weights based on the performance of each selected classifier.

+C_1 , C_2 , C_3 : Output values of the three chosen classifiers.

-Figure 1.
-MLP Ensemble for Majority and Weighted Voting
+Figure .1 MLP Ensemble for Majority and Weighted Voting

-The self-organizing map (SOM) represents an unsupervised learning approach within neural network models. used primarily for clustering and visualization of high-dimensional data.
+within neural network models .used primarily for clustering and visualization of high-dimensional data.
 It operates by mapping complex, multidimensional input data onto a simplified, typically two-dimensional grid, enabling intuitive interpretation of patterns and groupings.
 In the context of developing hybrid neural network models, SOM is employed during the initial clustering phase.
 To determine the most effective configuration, four different SOM grid sizes 2×2 , 3×3 , 4×4 , and 5×5 are evaluated, corresponding to 5, 10, 15, and 25 units, respectively.

-From each SOM configuration, the two units that best represent the good credit and bad credit categories based on classification accuracy are selected as the final clustering output demonstrated in fig.2.
-Among the tested configurations, the 5×5

-SOM consistently yielded the highest clustering performance, outperforming the smaller grid sizes.
+From each SOM configuration, the two units that best represent the" good credit "and" bad credit "categoriesbased on classification accuracyare selected as the final clustering output demonstrated in fig.2 .
+Among the tested configurations, the 5×5 SOM consistently yielded the highest clustering performance, outperforming the smaller grid sizes.
+Moreover, a 2×2 SOM produces four unique nodes.
+Using five-fold cross-validation, it was found that two of these nodes consistently

-Figure 2.
-The hybrid framework (SOM and MLP)
+Figure .2 The hybrid framework (SOM and MLP)